 Eerie Lord Palmerston’s House

 David Morrell’s Inspector of the Dead is set on the harrowing, fogbound streets of 1855 London.
 A gripping Victorian mystery/thriller, its vivid historical details come from years of research.
-Here are photo essays that David prepared about the novel’s fascinating locations.
-Read the first essay about Euston Station, the second essay about Wyld’s Monster Globe, and the third essay about Dove Cottage.
+Here is one of the photo essays that David prepared about the novel’s fascinating locations.

 During the 1800s, Lord Palmerston (nicknamed Lord Cupid because of his numerous love affairs) was one of the most powerful English politicians: a war secretary, foreign secretary, home secretary, and prime minister.